 The airport aims to become one of the world’s LEED GOLD-certified terminal buildings and the thermal properties of concrete construction and solar panels mounted on the roof to generate solar energy.
 The airport’s architectural blueprint comprises three floors and a basement, delineated in a triangular layout, with each side spanning 1.2 kilometers.
 It is equipped with passenger gates capable of accommodating 21 Code F (A380) aircraft and 9 Code C (A320) aircraft.
 Through the innovative Multiple Aircraft Ramp System (MARS), this configuration can be reconfigured to service 51 Code C aircraft, ensuring operational flexibility and efficiency.

-The primary structure consists of 90 precast concrete columns connected by post-tensioned precast arches.
-These are supported by 39,800 composite steel and concrete cassettes forming the inner roof.
-Designed by the world-renowned Pritzker Prize winning architecture firm Foster + Partners, the Kuwait International Airport New Terminal Building project consists of over 1 million cubic meters of concrete and over 150,000 tons of structural steel.
+The main structure features 90 mega concrete columns connected by post-tensioned precast arches and 817 precast elemants, each weighing between 150 and 350 tons.
+These are supported by 39,800 composite steel and concrete cassettes forming the internal roof.
+Designed by the world-renowned, Pritzker Prize-winning architectural firm Foster + Partners, the project involves over 1 million cubic meters of concrete and more than 150,000 tons of structural steel.